Xi-Biden meeting: Taiwan top of agenda for Chinese and US leaders

 "I'm sure we'll discuss Taiwan... and what I want to do with him when we talk is lay out... what each of our red lines are," Mr Biden said at a press conference on Thursday after the White House confirmed the meeting.

 This way they can "determine whether or not they conflict with one another… and if they do, how to resolve and how to work it out", he said.

 However, he also added that he was not willing to "make any fundamental concessions" about the US' policy on Taiwan.

+Beijing sees the self-governing island as its own territory that must be united with the mainland.
+But Taiwan sees itself as distinct.

 Mr Biden, unlike previous US presidents, has repeatedly said the US would defend Taiwan in the event of a Chinese invasion.